StreetLamb/portfolio2.0/_posts/solar-gen.md

 featured: "False"
 ---

 In this notebook, I experimented with different types of models such as LSTM, WaveNet and CNN to predict power generation over long sequences of time.
-Due to the regularity of power generation every day, the models appears to do quite well.
+Due to the regularity of power generation every day, the models appear to do quite well.

 <iframe src="/html_files/solar-gen.html" onload="this.style.height=(this.contentWindow.document.body.scrollHeight+20)+'px';" style="width:100%"></iframe>